Militant who killed 101 at Pakistan mosque wore uniform

-Moazzam Jah Ansari said the bomber had been identified and police were close to arresting members of the network that was behind Monday's attack, one of the deadliest ever in Peshawar, the capital in the Khyber Pakhtunkhwa province.
+Moazzam Jah Ansari said the suicide bomber, who arrived with a motorcycle to the mosque on a police compound, had been identified.
+Police were close to arresting suspects in Monday's attack, one of the deadliest ever in Peshawar, the capital in the Khyber Pakhtunkhwa province.

+Ansari provided no further details about who was responsible, but Pakistan’s defense and interior ministers in speeches to Parliament this week blamed the Pakistani Taliban for orchestrating the bombing.
+They said the insurgents had sanctuaries in Afghanistan.

 “We will avenge the martyrdom of each and every policeman," Ansari told a news conference.